-CGPS Monthly Newsletter.
-Each month the Communications Department publishes This Month at Point, an online newsletter for CGPS students, faculty, and staff.
+CGPS Newsletter.
+Each session the Communications Department publishes an online CGPS Newsletter for CGPS students, faculty, and staff.
 The newsletter features a devotion, special events, new programs or policies, a student or faculty spotlight, tips for student success, and other information useful to the CGPS community.

 Email.
 Point email accounts facilitate communication between students, faculty, and support staff.
 All student correspondence with instructors, participation in Point Online and Point Connect courses, and submission of course assignments must occur via the student's assigned Point University email account or through Point's online course platforms.
 Students should check their Point email accounts daily for messages from the University.
-Users may access their email by logging into the single sign-on portal (http://my.point.edu), entering their Point username and password, and then clicking on the "Student Email" icon.
+Users may access their email by logging into the single sign-on portal (http://my.point.edu), entering their Point username and password, and then clicking on the "Office 365" icon.